Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Despite the abundance of diverse methods of patient research, timely diagnosis of respiratory tuberculosis remains a difficult clinical problem.
-Errors in the recognition of tuberculosis and other, even the most common diseases of the respiratory system are the same and characteristic.
-Their reasons are not so obvious, as is commonly believed.
-It's not just about lack of education or lack of practical skills for doctors: the diagnosis of lung diseases is a complex clinical problem due to strong objective reasons.
+Despite the abundance of various methods of examining patients, timely diagnosis of tuberculosis of the respiratory organs remains a difficult clinical problem.
+Errors in recognizing tuberculosis and other, even the most common, diseases of the respiratory organs are uniform and characteristic.
+Their causes are not as obvious as is commonly believed.
+It is not only a matter of insufficient education or lack of practical skills among doctors: diagnosis of lung diseases is a complex clinical problem due to compelling objective reasons.

-In this regard, it is necessary to standardize diagnostic studies and carefully monitor the full implementation of diagnostic procedures: to develop the principles of differential diagnosis of lung diseases, based on modern research methods available to a wide range of practical TB and pulmonary institutions and based on a single clinical and morphological approach to assessing the changes detected.
+In this regard, it is necessary to standardize diagnostic studies and carefully monitor the full implementation of diagnostic procedures: develop principles of differential diagnostics of lung diseases based on modern research methods available to a wide range of practical phthisiology and pulmonology institutions and relying on a unified clinical and morphological approach to assessing the changes detected.

-Modern clinical diagnosis is a complex system of concepts that for a long time determines the fate of a patient with tuberculosis.
+Modern clinical diagnosis is a complex system of concepts that determines the fate of a patient with tuberculosis for a long time.
 The diagnosis of tuberculosis performs registration-statistical, epidemiological, clinical and prognostic functions.
-This predetermines the complexity of the patient's examination, since even the most informative method of research does not give an answer to all the questions that need to be addressed at once.
-At the same time, there is a sequence in solving clinical problems, which causes a clear pattern of examination of the patient.
-Components of modern diagnosis of tuberculosis
+This predetermines the complexity of the patient's examination, since even the most informative research method does not immediately answer all the questions that require a solution.
+At the same time, there is a sequence in solving clinical problems, which determines a clear scheme for examining the patient.
+Components of the modern diagnosis of tuberculosis

 - nosological diagnosis.